george-hawkins/pololu-romi-jetbot/romi-notes.md

 Four pins are used to read the data from the quadrature encoders - the encoders provide a feedback loop, you can tell the motors to turn faster but how much the wheels actually turn is dependent on various factors (they may not turn at all if the robot is stuck) - the encoders report the actual turning.

-The board has an LSM9DS0 - a 9-DOF accelerometer, gyro and magentometer.
+The board has an LSM6DS33 - a 6-DOF accelerometer and gyro.
 It's connected to the boards I2C bus.
-Instead of reading the LSM9DS0 datasheet, as suggested, it's easier to work with it using CircuitPython as covered in this [Adafruit guide](https://learn.adafruit.com/adafruit-lsm9ds0-accelerometer-gyro-magnetometer-9-dof-breakouts?view=all) (where it corresponds to the Flora, i.e. I2C only).

-The LSM9DS0 has the I2C slave 7-bit address 1101011.
+Pololu suggest reading the LSM6DS33 datasheet but I'm not sure how much is gained by that - their product page for their separate [LSM6DS33 breakout](https://www.pololu.com/product/2736) probably contains as much information as most people would want (note that on the Romi control board only I2C is supported whearas the breakout also supports SPI).

+The LSM6DS33 has the I2C slave address 1101011, i.e. 0x6B.
+This address is also used by the 9-DOF LSM9DS0 (see the Adafruit [table of I2C addresses](https://learn.adafruit.com/i2c-addresses/the-list)) which also features a magnotometer.
+A magnotometer would have been a nice addition for dead-reakoning but perhaps it would have been useless on the control board (as a result of being overwhelmed by electrical noise from the motors).

+Note: one could use e.g. an [LSM303D](https://www.pololu.com/product/2127) as a separate compass and raise it up on a mast to escape electrical noise (as is common on drones where this is generally done with a combined GPS and compass).
+There are no end of options when it comes to compasses combined with other sensors, so this would require more investigation for a given setup - the LSM303D is just mentioned here as an _example_.

 The slider switch should *always* be left in the off position - otherwise it disrupts the proper functioning of the push button power switch.
 The slider only comes into proper use if you cut the _Btn Jmp_ jumper and use it instead of the push button power switch.
 This looks like a potential source of confusion!